samsuh/2026-journal/README.md

 Exercise 2: Play all the notes in the scale around the circle of fifths.
 Fingering rule for left: left side flat keys, put finger 1 (thumb) on C and F.
 For right: Start on finger 1, and cross after finger 3.
+If these get too easy, do 2 octave scales, or group them by every time you change thumb position.

 ## 1/14/26